prashantpawar/blockapps-js/README.md

 Ethereum, independent of high-level languages or implementation features.

+#### `Int`

- - `ethbase.Int`: The constructor for an abstraction of Ethereum's 32-byte words, which are implemented via the `big-integer` library.
+The constructor for an abstraction of Ethereum's 32-byte words, which are implemented via the `big-integer` library.
 The constructor accepts numbers or Ints, 0x(hex) strings, decimal strings, or Buffers, but does not truncate to 32 bytes.
 Note that arithmetic must be performed with the `.plus` (etc.) methods rather than the arithmetic operators, which degrade big integers to 8-byte (floating-point) Javascript numbers.

+#### `Address`

- - `ethbase.Address`: The constructor for Ethereum "addresses" (20-byte words), which are implemented as the Buffer type.
+The constructor for Ethereum "addresses" (20-byte words), which are implemented as the Buffer type.
 Its argument can be a number, an Int, a hex string, or another Buffer, all of which are truncated to 20 bytes.

+#### `Account`

- - `ethbase.Account`: This constructor accepts an argument convertible to Address and defines an object with three properties.
+This constructor accepts an argument convertible to Address and defines an object with three properties.

    - `address`: the account's constructing address.